 Is PureVPN not connecting for you?
 Well, there’s no need to worry, as you most definitely won’t be alone.
 There are many things that can prevent you from making the most out of your service, all of which can stop you from obtaining optimal online security.

-Failing that, there are some other things that you could try to get things up and running again in no time.
 In the following article, we’ll delve deeper into some of the common reasons why you might be experiencing connectivity problems with PureVPN and the things you can do to solve them.
 Continue reading as we provide the answers that you are looking for.

 Common issues that may prevent VPNs from connecting

 PureVPN not connecting is a common issue among those who fail to enter the correct details.
 So, just be sure that you have entered the correct email address and/or password, or else you might just experience issues when it comes to logging into the service.